csu-signal/loan-word-detection/wiktionary-scraper-python/README.md

 ## how to run

-* add the language pairs to be scraped in the links.json file.
+* add the language pairs to be scraped in the language-pairs.json file.
 Following is an example of a valid json where we look for Persian terms that are borrowed into Hindi:
     * {
     "Hindi-Persian" : "https://en.m.wiktionary.org/wiki/Category:Hindi_terms_borrowed_from_Persian"
     }

 * run the scraper notebook as it is.
-The result file will contain the word in language 1 e.g hindi, the word borrowed from language 2, the IPAs as how the word is pronounced in language 1.
+The result file will contain the word in language 1 e.g hindi, the word borrowed from language 2.

 ## possible issues